Millefeuille42/piscibotReloaded/readme.md

 - User:
     * Customizable dms and mentions notification settings
     * Track students or pisciners
-    * On demand profiles, leaderboards, roadmaps, etc...
-(WIP)
+    * On demand profiles, leaderboards, etc...
     * Real-Time alerts about your target
     * Multi-server support